RobertsLab/sams-notebook/_posts/2020/2020-10-07-NanoPore-Reads-Extractions---C.bairdi-Taxonomic-Reads-Extractions-with-MEGAN6-on-201002558-2729-Q7-and-6129-403-26-Q7.md

 | 6129-403-26-Q7_summarized-reads-Aquifex_sp..fasta            | 4187      | 20911232  | 0       | 877     | 7839    | 2615    | 2662    | 32879   | 0.41532 | 0.03779 |
 | 6129-403-26-Q7_summarized-reads-Arthropoda.fasta             | 29649     | 160465929 | 0       | 6130    | 8336    | 18669   | 2802    | 51326   | 0.43271 | 0.05866 |
 | 6129-403-26-Q7_summarized-reads-Enterospora_canceri.fasta    | 18111     | 83280155  | 0       | 3589    | 7369    | 11022   | 2357    | 49825   | 0.41499 | 0.04149 |

+Now, I'll try aligning these reads to the cbai_genome_v1.0 using BLAST to see if I can identify which contigs/scaffolds belong to each of these taxa.